 Fulton, W. (1990).
 Tasmanian Freshwater Fishes.
 Page(s) 80.
 Uni.
 Tasmania, Hobart.

 Hardie, S.A.
 (2003).
 Current Status and Ecology of the Golden Galaxias (Galaxias auratus).
+Rehabilitation of Lakes Sorell and Crescent Report Series No. 7/1.
 Inland Fisheries Service, Hobart.

 Hardie, S.A., J.E.
 Jackson, L.A.
 Barmuta & R.W.G.
 White (2006).
 Status of galaxiid fishes in Tasmania, Australia: conservation listings, threats and management issues.
 Aquatic Conservation: Marine and Freshwater Ecosystems.
 16:235-250.